CTMM-TraIT/trait_open_clinica_installation/README.md

 - Rebranding: contains a ZIP-file with the logo's, bash-scripts and the modified JSP's for the rebranding of OpenClinica.
 Each environment has it's own script (PROD, ACC, SANDBOX and ARCHIVE).

 - Fix for OC-4783.
 This fix addreses the problem that no year-of-birth of a subject is not exported.
 OC has not yet included the fix in the main-code branch.
 A XSLT-file is updated.

+- Addition of extra logging incase of exports.
+The reciepient's e-mail address(es), the names and technical-ID's of fields exported, the study, the userID of the requestor, the export format and the dataset name are explicitly logged.
+This was requested by a security-officer of a hospital.
+The modified classes are added to the core-library jar-file with a script.
+The entire packed is located in the 'patches' directory.
+These changes have been submitted to OpenClinica but have not yet been accepted.
+The output is sent to a separate logfile called 'openclinica-exports.log' which is rolled over monthly; c.f. the logging-test.xml file also included in the ExportLogging.tar.gz file.